mxtr1xx/Fortnite-Build-Archive/README (1).md

 # Fortnite Builds

-## Credits to, simplyblk and dimiraku for hosting these builds.
+## Credits to, simplyblk and others for hosting these builds.

 ## If i have missed credits, please let me know asap.
 Credits to everyone hosting these links.

-## Make sure to give [blk](https://github.com/n6617x) and [dimiraku](https://github.com/Dimiraku) credits when using these for a project.
+## Make sure to give [blk](https://github.com/n6617x) credits when using these for a project.

 # Downloads